 Best Step Lights: JACKYLED Solar Step Lights

 Not only are step lights pretty, but they can also help keep your family safe by providing better visibility on stairs at night.
-The top-rated JACKYLED Solar Step Lights are a perfect eco-friendly solution for any set of stairs, as they come in six colors and a variety of pack sizes, allowing you to buy as few or as many as you need.
+The top-rated JACKYLED Solar Step Lights are a perfect eco-friendly solution for any set of stairs, as they come in five colors and a variety of pack sizes, allowing you to buy as few or as many as you need.

 Each of these lights is around 4 x 3 inches, and they’re designed to be mounted to steps using screws.
 After 6 to 8 hours of sunlight, the solar-powered units will light up your stairs for 8 to 10 hours, providing 30 lumens of output, and when they’re on automatic mode, they’ll turn on at dusk and off in the morning.
 The JACKYLED Solar Step Lights are weatherproof, so they can be mounted in wet locations, but for optimal performance, they shouldn’t be exposed to temperatures below 14 degrees Fahrenheit.